katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

                 TEST_MONGODB_URI=...

 **Note:** Make sure that the name of the database is **bloglist**!

+Navigate from your terminal inside the /part7/bloglist/backend folder and:

 **3.**  Run ***npm install*** or ***npm i*** to install the dependencies of the app.